Gaps in Drone Application in Disaster Response

 Climate Adaptation Drone Application Disaster Response

-Drones are also increasingly used in disaster management and emergency response application.
+Drones are also increasingly used in disaster management and emergency response applications.
 Governments and stakeholders have increasingly relied on drones to survey areas impacted by disasters and monitor the progress of emergency and recovery.

 For example, when drones collide with a firefighting aircraft during a bush or forest fire, it could lead to a deadly incident and a costly fine for the person operating the drone.